-How to submit your Local Property Tax return
+Do I have to submit a Local Property Tax return?

-For the years 2022–2025, the LPT is based on the value of your property on 1 November 2021.
+For the years 2022 to 2025, the LPT is based on the value of your property on 1 November 2021.
 This is called the valuation date.

-You do need to submit an LPT return for 2023 if you have a property that has become liable since the valuation date.
-For example, you may have a property that has been built or become residential after 1 November 2021 and so is a liable property on 1 November 2022.
-If you have a property that is newly built or renovated, you should assess the value it would have had on 1 November 2021 if it had been completed.
+You do need to submit an LPT return for 2024 if you have a property that has become liable since the valuation date and you have not submitted a return for it.
+For example, you may have a property that has been built or become residential after 1 November 2022 and so is a liable property on 1 November 2023.
+If you have a property that is newly built or renovated, you should assess the value it would have had on 1 November 2021 if it had been completed then.

-You must assess the market value of your property and submit your LPT return by 2 December 2022 or as soon as possible if you have not done so.
+You must assess the market value of your property and submit your LPT return by 1 December 2023.

 You are required to submit your LPT return even if: